jumanajouhar/intelunnati_infinity/README.md

 - The ISOT Fake News dataset can be downloaded from this link: https://onlineacademiccommunity.uvic.ca/isot/2022/11/27/fake-news-detection-datasets/

-Alternatively, the above can also be accessed in the following link: https://drive.google.com/drive/folders/14em1BKtJNRiEPdBPFaw73zXx3CUVDqh_?usp=drive_link
+Alternatively, the above contents can also be accessed in the following link: https://drive.google.com/drive/folders/14em1BKtJNRiEPdBPFaw73zXx3CUVDqh_?usp=drive_link

 ## Deliverables